 Asset Liability Management

-Asset liability management is the process of structuring a banks balance sheet (that is choosing the mix of its assets and liabilities) in such a way as to achieve the banks objectives, in particular, the banks objectives as to which type of risk and the size of those risks.
+Asset liability management is the process of structuring a financial firms balance sheet (that is choosing the mix of its assets and liabilities) in such a way as to achieve the banks objectives.
+This typically involves specifying the the types and size of the risks that the bank is willing to take.

 Governance